October 19, 2005

 Beginning January 1, 2006, would-be nail technicians in Utah will have to stay in school a little longer.
 The state passed legislation increasing licensure hours from 200 to 300.
 In addition, the state banned MMA and also clarified the definition for nail techs to work on the hands, feet, and nails.

-Keywords: legislation licensing MMA state boards
+Keywords: legislation licensing MMA state licensing

 August 1, 2001